MicrosoftDocs/azure-devops-docs/docs/pipelines/security/repos.md

 ## Next steps

-Next, learn about the additional protection offered by checks on [protected resources](resources.md).
+Next, learn about the more protection offered by checks on [protected resources](resources.md).